alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-27-the-life-of-jesus.md

 group1: true
 date: 2020/08/27
 category: [prophets,fatwas,sects]
-excerpt: Proofs from the Qur'an and the Sunnah confirm that 'Isa (peace be upon him) was not murdered or crucified, and did not die as well.
+summary: Proofs from the Qur'an and the Sunnah confirm that 'Isa (peace be upon him) was not murdered or crucified, and did not die as well.
 ---

 ### Question: